 What is ADHD?

 ADHD, standing for attention deficit hyperactivity disorder, is a common but complex brain disorder.
 It affects approximately 10% of children and 6% of adults in the US.
-Unlike other neurodevelopmental disorders, ADHD is developmental, which affects the brain’s executive functions.
-The symptoms of ADHD in adults may include trouble impulse control, lack of focusing, high level of distraction, and so on.
+Unlike other neurodevelopmental disorders, ADHD is developmental and affects the brain’s executive functions.
+The symptoms of ADHD in adults may include trouble with impulse control, lack of focus, high level of distraction, and so on.